Decemberay-DA/igorboiko.dev/README.md

     - [ ] logo
     - [ ] letters
     - [ ] match colors
-    - [ ] create events when i scroll site to new section wor 3d scene to ve transleted to // my english is good btw its 4 of night
+    - [x] create events when i scroll site to new section wor 3d scene to ve transleted to // my english is good btw its 4 of night

 - [x] code pages
-- [ ] FIXFWCINMEDIATOR
+- [-] FIXFWCINMEDIATOR
 - [ ] create pages
     - [ ] main
         - [ ] intro